Niagara Frontier, New York, United States of America: What to pack, what to wear, and when to go [2023]

 A portable power bank, like this one

-A plug adapter that supports outlet types A and B. Ensure that you choose the correct kind.
-Most adapters available online are simply plug changers and expect your electronics to convert the voltage themselves.
-If yours can't do that they could burn up.
-This one should work in most areas.
+A plug adapter that supports outlet types A and B. It's important that you find the necessary type.
+The vast majority of adapters for sale now are just plugs and require your electronics to adjust the voltage themselves.
+If yours can't do that they could get destroyed.
+This one is sufficent for most places.

 What to wear/what to pack: